 Australia is not just a country, it’s an entire continent, so choosing a part of it to explore at one time is best.
-Cairns, in tropical northeast Queensland, is one destination that should not be missed.
+Cairns attractions in tropical northeast Queensland should not be missed.
 With its prime location on the Coral Sea, Cairns is considered to be the gateway to the Great Barrier Reef – one of the Seven Natural Wonders of the World.
 The city is stylish and laid-back, and a central location for exploring an area pulsing with adventure and culture.

 We recently experienced this epic destination, and it did not disappoint!
 Here are the highlights that you should not miss.

 - 1. First, Stay at an Incredible Hotel